16 Scorpion Tattoos With Their Meanings Explained

 Variations to the Tattoo Design with Scorpions

 The position of the stinger on the scorpion has many different meanings.
-The scorpion tattoo meaning with the stinger in the striking position symbolizes someone who should be avoided because they can be deadly.
+The scorpion tattoo meaning with the stinger in the striking position symbolizes someone who should be avoided because they can be deadly, just like a colorful lizard.

 The stance of the stinger can represent defensiveness and vulnerability too.
 These tattoo can be a daily reminder of the fears you are facing and overcoming each day for the rest of your life.